wencst/docker/ci/webhook/README.md

 * Use ssh in container

-You should add private key into `/root/.ssh/id_rsa` .
+You should add private key into `/root/.ssh/id_rsa` and add public key into authorized_keys.

 And use ssh like below to avoid interactivity: